Caroline Seger

-Sara Caroline Seger (born 19 March 1985) is a Swedish footballer who plays as a midfielder and club captain for FC Rosengård in the Damallsvenskan league.
-She is the current captain of the Swedish national football team.
+Sara Caroline Seger (born 19 March 1985) is a Swedish former footballer who played as a midfielder and club captain for Damallsvenskan club FC Rosengård.
+She was the long-standing captain of the Swedish national football team until she announced her retirement from international football in December 2023.

 Club career

-Linköpings
+Linköping

 An industrious central midfielder, Seger played for Linköpings FC from 2005 to 2009 and served as the club's captain.
-Linköpings finished in the top four of the Damallsvenskan in four of Seger's five seasons with the team.
+Linköping finished in the top four of the Damallsvenskan in four of Seger's five seasons with the team.
 Their highest finishes were second place in 2008 and first place in 2009.
 The team also captured the Svenska Cupen on three occasions in 2006, 2008 and 2009.

-While playing for Linköpings Seger was honoured as the Damallsvenskan's Rookie of the Year in 2005 and Midfielder of the Year in 2006 and 2009.
+While playing for Linköping, Seger was honoured as the Damallsvenskan's Rookie of the Year in 2005 and Midfielder of the Year in 2006 and 2009.

-After the team finished second and qualified for the UEFA Women's Champions League, Seger signed a new one-year contract with Linköpings in the autumn of 2008.
+After the team finished second and qualified for the UEFA Women's Champions League, Seger signed a new one-year contract with Linköping in the autumn of 2008.
 She was proud to lead the club to a league and cup "double" in her final campaign with the team.
 Seger also won the 2009 Diamantbollen, awarded to the year's best Swedish women's soccer player.

-Seger's last game for Linköpings was a 2–0 defeat by Duisburg in the 2009–10 UEFA Women's Champions League.
+Seger's last game for Linköping was a 2–0 defeat by Duisburg in the 2009–10 UEFA Women's Champions League.